-7.2.84 Viability testing has been undertaken of windfall sites on the basis of generic typologies of 5 and 10 dwellings.
-The respective sizes have been chosen to test the proposed affordable housing thresholds of 5 dwellings in the Whitehaven Rural market area and 10 dwellings in the remainder of the Borough.
-For each typology we have tested a hypothetical greenfield and a brownfield site.
-We have also prepared a test of viability against the range of values identified in Copeland from £2,153 per sq.m (£200 per sq.ft) up to £2,583 per sq.m (£240 per sq.ft).
-In addition for each appraisal based on 10% affordable housing, we have prepared a sensitivity test assuming +/-2.5% changes to the normal construction costs.
+7.2.84 Windfall sites have been viability tested on the basis of generic typologies of 5 and 10 dwellings.
+The respective sizes have been chosen to test the proposed affordable housing thresholds of 5 dwellings in the Whitehaven Rural market area and 10 dwellings elsewhere.
+For each typology a hypothetical greenfield and a brownfield site have been tested.
+The test of viability assumes the range of values identified in Copeland from £2,153 per sq.m (£200 per sq.ft) up to £2,583 per sq.m (£240 per sq.ft).
+For each appraisal based on 10% affordable housing, there is a sensitivity test assuming \pm 1-2.5% changes to the normal construction costs.